microsoft/reactxp/docs/docs/apis/popup.md

     // with button and chevron icon.
     getElementTriggeringPopup?: () => React.Component<any, any>;

-    // Called when the popup is dismissed. onDismiss?: () => void;
+    // Called when the popup is dismissed.
+Popup.isDisplayed() will return
+    // false for the popup being dismissed when this callback runs. onDismiss?: () => void;

     // Prioritized order of positions.
 Popup is positioned